 4. Conclusion

 Preliminary screenings in the present study showed the potential of locally available resources like ripe papaya, ripe banana, pineapple peel waste, cooked rice and black gram- based fermented baits in trapping GAS.
-The results from the confirmatory trials during 2022- 23 and 2023-24 gave a conclusive evidence regarding the same.
+The results from the confirmatory trials during 2022- 23 and 2023-24 gave conclusive evidence regarding the same.
 Thus, fermented baits based on readily available tropical fruits like papaya and banana can be utilized along with black gram and wheat flour-based bait for tackling GAS infestation.
 These eco- friendly resources can be adopted for trapping snails when compared with harmful molluscicides like Metaldehyde.
 As the quality and efficacy of the freshly prepared fermented baits may alter based on influence of external environmental conditions, the possibility of developing optimized ready-to-use bait formulations using these identified materials can be investigated for sustainable management of this notorious pest.

 Declaration of AI Use